Board of Directors

 Tel.
 (781) 214-0997

-A message from our President, Linda Simon
+A message from our Chairman, Linda Simon

 John Paul "JP" Sullivan of Hull, Massachusetts, a man of deep integrity and love for humanity, died in April 2015 of cancer.
 JP was devoted to helping the families and children of Wanblee.
 He visited the Pine Ridge Indian Reservation many times, often driving an 18-wheel truck cross country to deliver household and clothing donations.